AkshatBhat/Hadoop-3.2.2-Installation-Windows/README.md

 - ``` http://localhost:9870/ ```

 ### Note:
-I have only uploaded the folders that required some changes after downloading and installing hadoop from the official site. t There maybe variations in some of the xml files that may work out for you.
+I have only uploaded the folders that required some changes after downloading and installing hadoop from the official site.
+There maybe variations in some of the xml files that may work out for you.
-If they do then awesome 👍 but if they don't you can try and take help from these files that I have uploaded.
+If they do then great but if they don't, you can try and take help from these files that I have uploaded.
-Hopefully they work for you too 😎
+Hopefully they work for you too!